Menu

 House Parties

-House parties can range from quiet gatherings of close friends and neighbours to all-nighters that end only with the arrival of the police.
+House parties can range from quiet gatherings of close friends and neighbours to all-nighters that end when the police arrive.
 In addition to being concerned about noise bylaws, some related activities can result in charges and even lawsuits.

-Before a person can be found negligent they must have a "duty of care" towards the person injured.
-Another way of saying this is that individuals are expected to exercise a certain amount of care towards others who are likely to be affected by something they do.
-When a certain amount of care is not taken there may be a case for negligence.
+Before a person can be found negligent, they must owe a "duty of care" to the person who is injured.
+This means that people are expected to exercise a certain amount of care towards those who are likely to be affected by something they do.
+When a certain amount of care is not taken, there may be a case for negligence.

-Generally speaking the law allows people who witness a risky situation to choose not to become involved.
-However, sometimes not doing anything to prevent an injury may also amount to negligence.
-This is the case when the person has a special relationship with the person in danger, for example teacher/student or parent/child relationships.
+Generally speaking, the law allows people who witness a risky situation to choose not to become involved.
+However, if there is a special relationship between the parties, not getting involved may also amount to negligence.
+This is the case, for example, between teachers and their students or parents and their children.
 This is also the case if the person created or had control over the risky situation and failed to do anything to prevent an injury.

 • party hosts do not have the type of special relationship with their guests that would require them to supervise their adult guests